NOTE: The content on this page was last updated on July 7th, 2017.

 - Learn whether any/all of your preferred accommodation options offer a restaurant on-site.
 For those that do, remember that you can plan to eat on-site once at the accommodation option (saving you a trip to a nearby restaurant).
 If any of your preferred accommodations do not offer a restaurant on-site, plan to participate in tours/activities that include meals in their rates during the days/nights you plan to stay at the accommodation to cover the cost of your meals.
 Alternatively, plan to visit the downtown area of the town/city during the day/night so you can dine while there and to avoid multiple trips to/from town and the accommodation option (for dining and/or any other activities you wish to do while there such as participate in tours, shop, etc.).

 - Learn in advance the approximate duration of each transportation service (refer to our related blog post Are We There Yet?
-Driving Durations For Popular Costa Rica Routes as an additional resource).
+The Costa Rica Driving Distance And Duration For Each Popular Route as an additional resource).
 Choose not only ideal departure times, but also estimated arrival times that work best for your trip itinerary.
 For example, if you plan for a private transfer service to depart from point A for point B at 8:00am (with an approximate route duration of 3 hours) and the hour of check-in at point B is 3:00pm, why plan to arrive 4 hours ahead of time?
 Doing so may cause you to wait at point B for hours until check-in rolls around, or else may require you to leave your luggage with point B’s front desk in order to begin exploring the area on your own prior to settling into your room(s).
 To avoid these scenarios, we recommend that travellers choose transportation service departure times that allow them to arrive as close as possible (or shortly thereafter) to the check-in time at their arrival destination in order to avoid wasting precious vacation time.
 In the example described above, travellers could have spent the morning (prior to a mid-to-late morning departure) continuing to explore point A or enjoying a leisurely breakfast.

 Unique, high-quality, authentic experiences + the opportunity to experience the sights, sounds, and cultures of a multitude of Costa Rica destinations + rest and relaxation at a beautiful beach?
 Imagine that.
 Perhaps it is possible to calculate an enjoyable “all-inclusive” non-all-inclusive resort vacation after all.